 Elizabeth received a BFA from Carnegie Mellon University under the tutelage of Jeanne Baxtresser and Alberto Almarza.
 She holds a Masters in Music from the San Francisco Conservatory of Music with San Francisco Symphony principal flutist Tim Day.

-When not playing flute, Elizabeth enjoys cooking, exploring California's rich natural landscape, spending time with her niece, practicing yoga, and reading.
+When not playing flute, Elizabeth enjoys cooking, exploring California's rich natural landscape, practicing yoga, and reading.

-She is currently enrolled in an Alexander Technique teacher certification program at The Performance School in Seattle.
+She is currently enrolled in an Alexander Technique teacher certification program through The Performance School in Seattle.